Books relating to Guam POWS

 Trilogy

 A combined set of three outstanding books.
-Ray
+Ray Parkin's "Out of the

-Smother", and, "The Sword and the Blossom".
+Smoke", "Into the Smother", and, "The Sword and the

+Blossom".
 Recounts his experiences on the HMS Perth (sunk),

 the Death Railway and eventual slavery in the Ohama Mines (Hiroshima